prateekmedia/budgie-clipboard-applet/README.md

 ## CONTRIBUTION
 -  Pull requests are welcome that solve [TODO](#todo) or add any useful feature / solves any bug
+-  If you have any issue then you can {report it here}(https://github.com/prateekmedia/budgie-clipboard-applet/issues)

 ## Dependencies for Building from source